azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

-- Developing a deeper understanding of slices of the technology stack.
+- Understands how microservices across the stack integrate with eachother.

 ##### Examples

-- Understands the dependencies between the microservices in the stack.
 - Aware of the different microservices in the stack and their business domain (the Why and the What).

 #### Senior